Land Search for Onshore Wind Farms

 The planning department will also conduct an analysis of other projects in the area that are similar and why they won or failed.
 This is usually conducted on a county wide scale.

 Other elements to consider

 Each wind turbine has a life of around 20 years and they are subject to annual health and safety checks that must be carried out and documented.
 This work is completed by skilled professionals who access each turbine to check the equipment.

 Turbines all have information systems built into the nacelle (cover housing of the generating components) called SCADA – this tells the operator real time data about the rotor speed, direction, operation time, output voltage and more.

 Taller turbines might be preferable: they generate more electricity and can reduce the risk of bird strikes, which largely occur due to them not being able to see the turbines.

 If you’re looking to embark on an onshore wind project, LandHawk has all the data you need for the scoping and feasibility stages to get you set for planning permission.
 Our platform generates detailed results and reports so you can see straight away if a project is viable.

-Why not get in touch and we’ll show you how it works?
+Why not book a demo and we’ll show you how it works?